White coat: White coat ceremony

-Controversy
+Infection control concerns

 Studies have shown that doctor's coats worn in hospitals can harbor contagions including MRSA.

 In 2007, the UK National Health Service started banning long-sleeved coats.

 In 2009, the American Medical Association investigated banning coats with long sleeves to protect patients, but did not institute a ban.

 A study published in 2011 investigating the effectiveness of the NHS ban showed no statistical difference in contamination levels over an 8-hour period between residents wearing long-sleeved coats and those wearing short-sleeved scrubs.

 In an effort to reduce the contamination of healthcare uniforms, ASTM International is developing standards to specifically address liquid penetration resistance, liquid repellency, bacterial decontamination, and antimicrobial properties of such uniforms.

-In India, a public health physician Dr. Edmond Fernandes, founder of CHD Group advocated for a ban on white coats particularly full sleeves which was widely debated in the Indian Parliament and published in the British Medical Journal.
-However this was rejected from a blanket ban later.
+The spread of white coat infection has been rampant and talked about in the scientific community.

+Indian physician Edmond Fernandes triggered a controversy in India and parts of South Asia by calling for a ban on white coats because of the spread of nosocomial infections.

+Non-physician use

+In the United States, it has become more common for non-physician roles to wear white coats in clinical settings, with positions such as mid-level practitioners, nurse administrators, clinical social workers, and other healthcare fields donning the coats.
+Some nursing schools even provide white coat ceremonies to new nursing students.